gradle/gradle/subprojects/docs/src/docs/release/notes.md

 the end of the build.
 With Gradle 2.8, these compiler daemons are kept running during the lifetime of a continuous build session and only stopped when the continuous build is canceled.
 This improves the performance of continuous builds as the cost of re-spawning these compilers is avoided in between builds.

+### TestKit API exposes method for injecting classes under test

+Previous releases of Gradle required the end user to provide classes under test (e.g. plugin and custom task implementations) to the TestKit by assigning them to the buildscript's classpath.

+This release makes it more convenient to inject classes under test through the `GradleRunner` API with the method [withClasspath(java.util.List)](javadoc/org/gradle/testkit/runner/GradleRunner.html#withClasspath(java.util.List)).
+This classpath is then available to use to locate plugins in a test build via the
+[plugins DSL](userguide/plugins.html#sec:plugins_block).
+The following code example demonstrates the use of the new TestKit API in a test class based on the test framework Spock:

+    class BuildLogicFunctionalTest extends Specification {
+        @Rule final TemporaryFolder testProjectDir = new TemporaryFolder() File buildFile
+        List<URI> pluginClasspath

+        def setup() {
+            buildFile = testProjectDir.newFile('build.gradle')
+            pluginClasspath = getClass().classLoader.findResource("plugin-classpath.txt")
+              .readLines()
+              .collect { new File(it).toURI() }
+        }

+        def "execute helloWorld task"() {
+            given:
+            buildFile << """
+                plugins {
+                    id 'com.company.helloworld'
+                }
+            """

+            when:
+            def result = GradleRunner.create()
+                .withProjectDir(testProjectDir.root)
+                .withArguments('helloWorld')
+                .withClasspath(pluginClasspath)
+                .build()

+            then:
+            result.standardOutput.contains('Hello world!')
+            result.taskPaths(SUCCESS) == [':helloWorld']
+        }
+    }

+Future versions of Gradle will aim for automatically injecting the classpath without additional configuration from the end user.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.